Eigenworld/Eigenworld.github.io/_pages/about.md

 ## Collaborators

+**Yuanzhi Cheng:** My mentor.
+He is currently a Professor at the Harbin Institute of technology.
+He received his Ph.D. through the joint training of Osaka University and Harbin In- stitute of Technology in 2007.
+His research interests are concentrated on machine learning, image processing, and computer vision.
+He has published over 50 journal papers in IEEE Trans.
+Image.
+Pro- cess, IEEE Trans.
+Biomed.
+Eng, IEEE J. Biomed.
+Health Inform, Med.
+Image Anal, Pattern Recognition, etc.

 **Yehuda Koren**:  He is a staff research scientist at Google.
 Prior to this, he was a senior research scientist at Yahoo!
 Research and a principal staff member of AT&T Labs-Research.
 He received the Ph.D. degree in computer science from The Weizmann Institute.
 His main research interests are recommender systems, data mining, machine learning, and information visualization.
 He led the team that won the two progress awards in the Netflix Prize competition, and was part of the team which won the Netflix Grand Prize.